primno/cli/.changeset/friendly-apples-peel.md

 "@primno/cli": minor
 ---

-Use of hygen as template engine.
+Use of plop as template engine.
-The creation of workspaces is now done with hygen.
+The creation of workspaces is now done with plop.